cryogen-project/cryogen/doc/gorilla-repl.md

 ## Headers to note:

 * The :layout field should be set to :sheet
-* The :source should be set to github/bitbucket/gist.
-One needs to change the code in view.html to load from a source other than Github.
+* The :source should be set to github.
+To load a sheet from BitBucket or Github gist, one needs to change the (javascript) code in view.html.
 * The :user should be the Github username
 * The :repo field is the name of the repository
 * The :path field is the path to the Gorilla-repl worksheet in the *master* branch of the repository.

+## Content

+* The post needs no content apart from the headers indicating the Gorilla-repl worksheet's parameters
+* Any content in the post will show up in the main blog page listing all the posts.
+However, only the first line is displayed.

 ## Implementation: